Support

 Requires Python 3.11+.
 Works on macOS, Linux, and Windows (via WSL or native Python).
 Full instructions in the README.

-On the host machine (the Mac running the app), the dashboard appears in its own native window when you launch Bitaxe Baller.
+On the host machine (the Mac or Windows PC running the app), the dashboard appears in its own native window when you launch Bitaxe Baller.
 No browser tab needed.

 From other devices on your LAN (phone, iPad, laptop), the same dashboard is reachable in any browser at: